Vietnam.vn - Nền tảng quảng bá Việt Nam

 a) Continue to review current legal documents to promptly propose amendments, supplements and improvements to legal policies on e-commerce management.

-b) Urgently complete and submit to the Government the Decree amending and supplementing a number of articles of Decree 98/2020/ND-CP regulating administrative sanctions for violations in commercial activities, production and trading of counterfeit and banned goods and protection of consumer rights (amended and supplemented in Decree No. 17/20222/ND-CP dated January 31, 2022) before June 15, 2024 to strengthen sanctions for violations in storing and providing information for e-commerce entities; summarize and evaluate the implementation of the National E-commerce Development Master Plan for the 2021-2025 period, on that basis, research, develop and submit to competent authorities for consideration and approval of the Plan for the next period.
+b) Urgently complete and submit to the Government a Decree amending and supplementing a number of articles of Decree 98/2020/ND-CP regulating administrative sanctions for violations in commercial activities, production and trading of counterfeit and banned goods and protection of consumer rights (amended and supplemented in Decree No. 17/20222/ND-CP dated January 31, 2022) before June 15, 2024 to strengthen sanctions for violations in storing and providing information for e-commerce entities; summarize and evaluate the implementation of the National E-commerce Development Master Plan for the 2021-2025 period, on that basis, research, develop and submit to competent authorities for consideration and approval of the Plan for the next period.

-c) Continue to coordinate with the Ministry of Finance in detecting and handling violations in e-commerce activities according to the provisions of law for enterprises, business households and individuals who do not declare and pay taxes according to regulations.
+c) Continue to coordinate with the Ministry of Finance in detecting and handling violations in e-commerce activities according to the law for enterprises, business households and individuals who do not declare and pay taxes according to regulations.

 d) Preside, coordinate, and guide localities in organizing and implementing programs and projects to support businesses in applying e-commerce to improve production and business efficiency and enhance competitiveness.